 Yes!!
 The hair on the top of your head is genetically programmed differently than the hair at the back of your head.
 This is why most men are left with a ring around the back of the their head.
-We are simply taking that hair and moving it to a bald or thinning area where it will continue to grow just as it did at the back of your head.
+We simply take that hair and move it to a bald or thinning area where it will continue to grow just as it did at the back of your head.

 The best way to find out if you are a candidate is to meet with Dr. Gillespie.
-Generally speaking, someone with no severe health problems or risks, who is in their mid or late-twenties or older, with thinning hair or is bald.
+Generally speaking, if you have no severe health problems, you’re around 25 or older, and you have thinning hair or complete balding, you are the perfect candidate.
 It is important to see an established balding pattern.

 Transplanted hair will last a lifetime.
 This conclusion is based on the examination of transplanted hair more than 30 years after the first procedures were done.